ppoddar/jest/README.md

 ```
 jest/
   |-- runtime            (JEST runtime library code.
 No dependency on tomcat here)
   |
-  |--demo.domain        (JPA domain model with persistence.xml)
+  |-- demo.domain        (JPA domain model with persistence.xml)
   |
-  |--demo.embeddedtc    (Shows how to launch embedded Tomcat and configure JEST)
+  |-- demo.embeddedtc    (Shows how to launch embedded Tomcat and configure JEST)
 ```